|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 This P-40 operated from New Guinea, and sustained at least one bullet hole in the rear fuselage, that was patched.
-During April 1944, ground looped at Cape Gloucester Airfield piloted by S/L Adam Howie Brydon.
+During April 1944, ground looped at Cape Gloucester Airfield piloted by S/L Adam Howie Brydon, 578.

 Keith Hopper adds:

-The wreckage was transported to Pioneer Aero in New Zealand and restoration underway since the early 2000s to airworthy status.
+"This aircraft was shipped to Pioneer Aero in New Zealand and restoration underway since the early 2000s until roughly 2012 to airworthy status.
 Afterwards, shipped back to Townsville and placed into storage.
 During 2016, to Precision Aerospace (Precision Airmotive) for the final stages of restoration to airworthy status.